7 Steps to Bring your Product to Market?

 Now that you have the goods, it's time to get it to your Customers, Retailers, your Friend, Mom, whomever!

-Be sure to factor your shipping expense and supplies into your final cost of goods to remain profitable.
+Be sure to factor your shipping expenses and supplies into your final cost of goods to remain profitable.
 You'll need shipping supplies in bulk to prevent you from running out.
 How will you get the products on time to the customer?
 Will you ship out the same day, weekly?
 Be sure this information is listed on your website and visible for your customers to see.
 You can schedule daily or weekly pickups via USPS depending on your order volume.
 Or simply drop-off at your postal office.
 Final packaging is apart of your branding experience for your customers so be sure to invest some time in really crafting this perfectly so you'll have returning customers.

 - Sell, Sell, Sell